MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ## Building CNTK

-Start Visual Studio 2015 and open the CNTK solution (`CNTK.sln`) in the root of the cloned CNTK project from GitHub.
+Currently there's a compatibility issue between CUDA 9 and default VCTools in Visual Studio 2017.
+CNTK requires VCTools 14.11 to build with CUDA 9.
+To do that:

+* Open Command Prompt
+* call "%VS2017INSTALLDIR%\VC\Auxiliary\Build\vcvarsall.bat" amd64 -vcvars_ver=14.11

+This will set VCTools to the CUDA 9 compatible version.
+From the Command Prompt, start CNTK.sln in the root of the cloned CNTK project from GitHub.
+If CNTK.sln runs with the default CUDA9-incompatible version of VCTools, there will be build errors like "1>c:\program files\nvidia gpu computing toolkit\cuda\v9.0\include\crt/host_config.h(133): fatal error C1189: #error:  -- unsupported Microsoft Visual Studio version!
+Only the versions 2012, 2013, 2015 and 2017 are supported!"

 If you just changed and environment variable, you should close any already opened Visual Studio instance, otherwise the content of changed environment variables will not be reflected inside Visual Studio.

 * Right-click the CNTK Solution in Solution Explorer and select `Properties`
 * In the opened window select `Configuration Properties` and press `Configuration Manager...` button